omeka/omeka-s-enduser/docs/modules/csvimport.md

 The drawer has multiple options for mapping:

 **Resource data** has a dropdown to set the item to which the media should be added.
-You can either use the Item Set's internal ID, or any one of its properties (title, description).
-You can use a property in the item's metadata or its internal ID.
+You can either use the item's internal ID, or any one of its properties (title, description).
 A resources' interal ID is the number sequence at the end of the url when on the view or edit page, so for `/admin/item/11576` the ID is 11576

 ![resource data with dropdown](../modules/modulesfiles/csvimport_mediaResDat.png)